Print Logo

 Strengthening the trust of the general public and businesses in electronic public services

 The Swiss population has a very high level of trust in the administration.
-In order to strengthen trust in digital administration, information about the administration's digitalisation projects should be provided transparently and in a target group-oriented manner through a variety of channels.
-To this end, Digital Public Services Switzerland provides open information tailored to the intended audience about ongoing digitalisation projects and makes background knowledge available.
+In order to strengthen trust in digital public services, information about the administration's digitalisation projects should be provided transparently and in a target group-oriented manner through a variety of channels.
+To this end, the DPSS provides open information tailored to the intended audience about ongoing digitalisation projects and makes background knowledge available.

 Offering advice and coordination in legal matters

-A central coordination centre for eGovernment legal issues supports the proliferation of the most important framework conditions for implementing eGovernment in Switzerland and facilitates the transfer of specific knowledge between public authorities.
+A central coordination centre for eGovernment legal issues supports the proliferation of the most important framework conditions for implementing eGovernment in Switzerland, and facilitates the transfer of specific knowledge between public authorities.
 Easy and swift access to legal expertise boosts the quality and sustainability of eGovernment implementation in Switzerland.
-The DPSS Office publishes articles on eGovernment legal issues in the law blog.
+The DPSS Office answers questions on eGovernment legal issues in its legal blog.

 Legal blog (available in German) [https://www.administration-numerique-suisse.ch/blog]